nflverse/nflfastR/README.md

 ### Example 7: Plot offensive and defensive EPA per play for a given season

-Let’s build the NFL team tiers using offensive and defensive expected points added per play for the 2019 season including playoffs.
+Let’s build the NFL team tiers using offensive and defensive expected points added per play for the 2005 regular season.
 The logo urls of the espn logos are integrated into the ‘team\_colors\_logos’ data frame which is delivered with the package.

 Let’s also use the included helper function `clean_pbp`, which creates “rush” and “pass” columns that (a) properly count sacks and scrambles